modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeploy.md

 1. A certificate is used for CreateTeam to make secure graph calls
    - Please follow steps [Generating and uploading certificates in Azure for authentication](certificateGeneration.md) for next steps.

+---

+## Upload your company logo to CreateTeam

+1. Optionally you may want your company logo to appear within CreateTeam
+   - Please follow steps [Upload your company logo to CreateTeam](uploadLogoToWebApp.md) for instructions.